proofgeist/cra-template-fmw/template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and template that sets defaults that Geist Interactive uses.

+You will need to run `npm run firstRun` to complete the setup for iE 11.

 ## Available Scripts

 In the project directory, you can run: